 CITB Temporary Works Coordinator Training Course

-The one day course can accommodate up to 20 delegates per day.
+The two day course can accommodate up to 20 delegates per day.

-- Define the need for and role of a Temporary Works Supervisor
+- Define the need for and duties of a Temporary Works Coordinator; codes of practice

 - Identify the roles & duties of various parties involved with TW’s including subcontractors

-- Understand legal duties, the safety critical aspects of temporary works, risk management, as well as policy and procedure in compliance with relevant regulation(s)
+- Understand temporary works are safety critical requiring careful co-ordination via policy and procedure in compliance with relevant regulation(s)

 CITB (Site Safety Plus) Temporary Works Coordinator Certificate valid for 5 years

 - Anyone who has the responsibility for managing any and all types of temporary works.

 The TWS course has been developed in conjunction with the Temporary Works Forum, CECA, Build UK (formerly the UKCG) and other industry representatives, along with Site Safety Plus providers who currently offer TW courses.
 The Health & Safety Executive (HSE) are also supporting this development.
 Having industry input and support means the course is fit for purpose and offers transferability.